Naf256/psychology/abnormal psychology-2101/introduction/normality-and-abnormality.md

 considered as a part in the field of abnormal psychology.
 For example, Having great athletic skills is infrequent, so is going through deep depression.
 However, the later one is only considered to be abnormal behavior.

+#### Violation of Norms -

+When determining abnormality one thing to consider is that whether or not the behavior violates social norms or threatens those observing it.

+In addition, cultural diversity can affect how people view social norms--what is norm in one culture may be abnormal is another.

+Violation of norms explicitly makes abnormality a relative concept.
+Various forms of unusual behavior can be tolerated, depending on the prevailing cultural norms.

+#### Personal distress -

+Another characteristic of some form of abnormality is personal suffering, that is behavior is abnormal if it creates great distress or torment to the person experiencing it.
+Personal distress clearly fits many of the forms of abnormality that is considered in the field of psychology.
+People experiencing anxiety disorder of depression truly suffer greatly.
+The psychopaths for example, treats others cold heartedly and may continually violate the law without experiencing any guilt, remorse or anxiety whatsoever.